hmchen47/Programming/RefCards/CSS.md

   + Do not use the !important attribute
   + use the same CLASS names for the same concept in all of the style sheets

-## [CSS Best Practice][056]

-+ [Executive summary][057]
-  + Logical source order: accessibility, mobile optimization, device adaptability, and long-term maintainability.
-  + Liquid layouts and relativity: Use smart relative sizing
-  + Media queries: get font size adaptation free by using `em`s
-  + Prevent zombie code: Delete it before it does, and ruins your layout
-  + Test in multiple browsers: Your favorite browser is not always right.
-  + Don't use proprietary features!
-Don't rely on the latest -WebKit- invention.
-  + Turn off CSS: A well-coded page will be understandable without it.

-+ [Foundations][058]
-  + Indent your code for readability ease
-  + Learn how to code CSS before relying on frameworks (such as Bootstrap, etc.)
-  + Separate content and style
-    + Use semantic markup, ie., "classes for meaning, not for show".
-    + Use `<table>` for tabular data: don't use tables for layout
-  + Linearized logical source order
-    + The order of the HTML content should make sense even without the CSS.
-      + for long-term site maintainability
-      + for mobile
-      + for accessibility
-      + as a foundation for device adaptation (media queries)
-  + Linguistic variations: set the language correctly for better typography

-+ [Testing][059]
-  + Test without CSS: turn off CSS, and if the page makes no sense, fix your markup.
-  + Test in multiple environments:
-    + Resize the window
-    + Zoom the text
-    + Try a mobile browser
-    + Navigate by keyboard
-  + Test in multiple browsers: remember that just testing in Chrome does not work for everyone! ;)

-+ [Adaptability][060]
-  + Media queries: set media query breakpoints in `em` or `ch`, not always in `px`.
-  + Liquid layouts and relativity: what is your sizing based on?
-    + Containing block size? → Use percents.
-    + Viewport size? → Use viewport units: `vw`, `vh`, `vmin`, `vmax`
-    + Font height? → Use `em` or `rem`.
-    + Font pitch? → Use `em` or `ch`.
-    + Content size? → Use auto or min-content/max-content.
-    + Combination of the above? → Use the appropriate layout formulas: `flex`, `min-width`, `max-width`, etc.

-+ [Defensive Coding][061]
-  + `!important` means never override- to use with caution
-  + Use !important to define overriding rules, not for fixups
-  + Duplicate selectors if you need to increase specificity, or
-  + Simplify selectors if you need to decrease specificity
-  + Don't over-escalate: understand your code, and don't overkill.
-  + Drop dead code: you tried something and it didn't work?
-Delete it right away!
-  + Code to Standard
-  + Don't rely on proprietary extensions
-  + Don't use experimental features in production or commit to keeping up-to-date.
-  + Provide fallbacks / use @supports.

 ## [CSS Syntax][004]

 <div style="display:flex;justify-content:center;align-items:center;flex-flow:row wrap;">